microsoft/chart-parts/packages/docs/docsite/content/markdown/documentation/02_architecture/architecture.md

 The charting process is very similar.
 In charting, our notion of an AST comes from a Scenegraph specification based on Vega.
-[Vega's scenegraph](https://github.com/vega/vega-scenegraph) is a plain Javascript object that is the result of binding a charting specification to user data.
+[Vega's scenegraph](https://github.com/vega/vega-scenegraph) is a plain JavaScript object that is the result of binding a charting specification to user data.
 The scenegraph is then handled by rendering components to emit charts for users.
 The scenegraph specification is a useful abstraction that allows any number of _frontend_ or _backend_ compilers to be attached to the